skagitpublishing/vue-connextcms-site-template/README.md

 Vue.js components and then further processes the build output so that it's ready to copy to an installation of ConnextCMS as a site template.
 ConnextCMS/KeystoneJS can be used to serve and manage the content of your site, and the Vue.js app is available at the path `/appdashboard`.
 Each part (ConnextCMS and the Vue.js SPA) runs independently.
-This project is intended to speed up development for people who need a CMS to manage a website and also need an area of the site set aside for a sophisticated, modern single page application (SPA) using Vue.js.
+This project is intended to speed up development for people who need a CMS to easily manage website content and also need an area of the site set aside for a sophisticated, modern single page application (SPA) using Vue.js.

 The Vue.js components in the site template are composed of the following: